wmde/wikibase-release-pipeline/docs/images/wdqs-frontend/README.md

 Frontend for the [Wikidata Query Service (WDQS)](https://www.mediawiki.org/wiki/Wikidata_Query_Service).

 To interact with the WDQS frontend, navigate to the URL corresponding to the port allocated for it.
-In the example below, the WDQS frontend is available at `http://localhost:8834`.
+The full Wikibase Suite (WBS) configuration makes the frontend available at `http://localhost:8834` by default.

 When writing queries using the frontend interface, click "Code" to view the corresponding URL.